SigmaWrath/Tukupu-Published/content/Adventure - The Fey Line.md

 - They have a tattoo on their neck $\rightarrow$ History DC 10, this signifies them as a member of the [[Mikola Clan]], an agrarian community near the Waun Empire
 	- Mikolans are known for being very strict about they sanctity of their minds, and are highly disciplined and place great emphasis on being rational.
 They also don't do drugs or ***drink alcohol***, among other things
 - Perception DC 18 $\rightarrow$ they have the scent of mead on their shirt <span style="color:rgb(125, 125, 125)">{this was spilled when Wu Ying tried to force feed him}</span>
-- Ticket for the Fey Line: `Name: Kamaeka; Species: Elf; Date: 2568.0.8.3 PRC; Time: Sunrise; Carriage: Winter; Camp: Bearclaw Glacier`
+- Ticket for the Fey Line: `Name: Kamaeka Gilhanan; Species: Elf; Date: 2568.0.8.3 PRC; Time: Sunrise; Carriage: Winter; Camp: Bearclaw Glacier`

 When they're done investigating the body, hint to the players that the next place they should investigate is the top of the cliff.